CASTLEGym/CybORG/README.md

 Since each one has different dependecies , it genrally crashes the env .
 So moving other pkg seperately in diff env for development.
 Removing it from the `install_test_run.sh` script.
 - KEEP : torch-geometric (pip install torch-geometric)
 - KW api : Flask  (pip install Flask)
-- PUNCH :  ray with rllib (need to test)
+- PUNCH :  ray with rllib (need to test) pip install --upgrade prettytable